jenca-adam/awiki/pages/jencova2006aconstruction/page.md

-title: jencova2005aconstruction
+title: jencova2006aconstruction
 ---

 ## Reference

-Anna Jencova;A construction of a nonparametric quantum information manifold;; Nov 2005;
+Jenčová, Anna.
+"A construction of a nonparametric quantum information manifold."
+Journal of Functional Analysis 239.1 (2006): 1-20.

 ## Abstract